mlevison/APR-Markdown-Export/glossary/systems-thinking/index.md

 ---
 title: "Systems Thinking"
 date: "2021-04-30"
+excerpt: '**Systems Thinking** takes the view that any problem we're working on is part of a larger,'
 ---

 **Systems Thinking** takes the view that any problem we're working on is part of a larger, interconnected system.
 Instead of making a quick fix, Systems Thinking encourages us to work with our team to discover the larger context that surrounds our current problem.